olofmogren/olofmogren.github.io/blog/_posts/2016-08-08-trends-in-neural-translation.md

 overwriteurl:
 ---

+The following blog post was written as an attempt to summarize some of the important things happening in the field of neural machine translation (NMT).
+It was also a way of digesting a great tutorial on NMT given Sunday, August 7 at ACL in Berlin by some of the best people in the field: Christopher Manning, Minh-Tangh Luong, and Kyunghyun Cho.

 Machine translation has gone through a number of stages in the last decades.
 Phrase based statistical machine translation (SMT), the flavour